-Here’s Diana on how to salt the eggplant before using them which can get them to be much less mushy and more crisp:
+Here’s Diana on how to salt the eggplant before using them, which can make them much less mushy and crisper:

-- 6 regular sized Japanese eggplants weighing around 700 grams
+- 6 regular-sized Japanese eggplants weighing around 700 grams

 - 1 small onion sliced

-- ½ cup miso paste Soybean paste
+- ½ cup miso paste or soybean paste

 - 4 tsp ginger minced

 - 2 tsp sesame oil